 TomorrowNow: Smart Civic Engagement in Rapidly Urbanizing Regions

 A Research Collaboration Network (RCN) whose input will tailor a futuristic system called TomorrowNow.
-TomorrowNow will take the form of a multi-user online serious game that enables communities connected by shared water networks (and their associated challenges of stormwater runoff, surface water contamination, and groundwater quantity/quality) to competitively and collaboratively design alternative futures that optimize management of those water networks.
+TomorrowNow takes the form of a multi-user online serious game that enables communities connected by shared water networks (and their associated challenges of stormwater runoff, surface water contamination, and groundwater quantity/quality) to competitively and collaboratively design alternative futures that optimize management of those water networks.

 IoT Climate Control System for Office Buildings